msi-ris/Tutorials/rnaseq_cmd.md

 data, so be cautious when analyzing data from the SRA with no technical metadata.

-In regard to point **2**, most RNAseq alignment should be done with HISAT2 or STAR.
+In regard to point **2**, most RNASeq alignment should be done with HISAT2 or STAR.
 STAR requires that you build a special index for each read length that you wish to align, so we cannot provide general instructions here.
 Kallisto can be used for transcript quantification, but is not a general purpose alignment tool for expression analysis - you should only use Kallisto if your reads and reference genome have **very few** expected sequence differences.
-Most studies fall outside of this case, so we do not recommend it for general RNAseq analyses.
+Most studies fall outside of this case, so we do not recommend it for general RNASeq analyses.
 Several packages and statistical models exist for identifying differentially expressed genes, but we recommend EdgeR or DESeq2 because they implement robust models and have well-documented features.

-For point **3**, the nature of the data from microarrays is fundamentally different from that of RNAseq.
+For point **3**, the nature of the data from microarrays is fundamentally different from that of RNASeq.
 Microarrays use hybridization, which is a fluorescence-based signal, rather than a counts-based signal.
-Be sure that the package you are using can handle RNAseq data before applying it.
+Be sure that the package you are using can handle RNASeq data before applying it.

 [Return to top](#top)